 Helicopter Training Courses

-We even offer specialty courses to include with your professional pilot training program—like external load operations and mountain flying—so that you can set yourself up for the career you want.
+We even offer specialty helicopter lessons and courses to include with your professional helicopter pilot training program—like external load operations and mountain flying—so that you can set yourself up for the career you want.

 Helicopter Course Listing